Peinau/SDK-Javascript/articles/rest-api/introduction.md

    Here you can see that the `id` is `INPA-0J356327TH335450NK56Y2PQ`.
 This is the id we need to pass back to use on our front-end.

-4. Use the `Peinau.CheckoutButton` component to let the buyer authorize the payment
+4. Use the `Peinau.Components.CheckoutButton` component to let the buyer authorize the payment

    You'll need: